Categories

 Notsa, Aston on Trent

-Notsa is a café-bar operated by craft family brewery, Derby Brewing Co.
+Notsa is a café-bar in the pretty village of Aston on Trent near Shardlow.
 Featured on their regular breakfast menu, the American style pancakes are delightfully fluffy and served with dry cured bacon and maple syrup.
 Wash down with freshly ground barista coffees from Nottingham based 200 degrees.
 Read my full review of Notsa.

 Waffles at The Apple Tree Tea House, Ockbrook

 The Apple Tree Tea House aren’t open on Tuesdays, but I think their waffles are worth mentioning… (they’re practically the same thing, right?!).
-Belgian waffles are freshly cooked on a waffle iron.
-Generiously topped with your choice of maple syrup and bacon; cinnamon sugar and warm apply compote; white chocolate, cream and raspberry; Nutella and berries; maple syrup and berries.
-All priced at £6.95.
+Belgian waffles are freshly cooked on a waffle iron and then generously topped with your choice of decadence.

 Seasonal specials for Shrove Tuesday